healingdrawing/angle/README.md

 ## Artefacts

 Code in **haxe** folder is **deprecated haxe implementation, not developed anymore**.
-Used as origin for typescript and zig implementatioins.
+Used as origin for typescript and zig implementations.